Skip to main content

 Key takeaways

-• Five core relationships: contrast, cause/effect, addition, example, specification.
+• The test uses a small set of relationships: contrast, cause/effect, addition, example, and sequence.

 Watch & learn